Oregon Waterfalls (USA)

 Click here for the full World of Waterfalls map

-Oregon encompasses a surprising variety of attractions and activities.
-It has got beautiful stretches of relatively undeveloped coastlines, drier (even desert-like) areas in the rainshadow of the Cascade Range, windsurfing & kitesurfing at Hood River, and of course, waterfalls.
+Oregon Waterfalls are probably one aspect of the state's natural beauty that can easily be taken for granted.
+As you can see on this page, there are numerous waterfalls that we've encountered, and this doesn't even scratch the surface at what the state has to offer.
+In addition, Oregon encompasses a surprising variety of attractions and activities not related to waterfalls.
+For example, it has got beautiful stretches of relatively undeveloped coastlines, drier (even desert-like) areas in the rainshadow of the Cascade Range, windsurfing & kitesurfing at Hood River, and more.
 Its main city of Portland is often touted as one of the Nation's most livable cities as it features very progressive (especially when compared to California) policies towards development, almost nonexistent traffic congestion (again by California standards), and it's an easy day trip away from places like the picturesque Oregon Coast, some of the active volcanoes of Southern Washington, the famous Columbia River Gorge, and even Silver Falls State Park.
 The state also has the incredible Crater Lake National Park.
 We could easily see ourselves living here except for the well-earned reputation of being very rainy, which we managed to experience for ourselves while visiting this state.

 Speaking of the rain, it's perhaps no coincidence that this state seems to harbor a disproportionate amount of seriously legitimate waterfalls.
 They were of such magnitude that the waterfalls that would've been a big deal in much of California seem to get lukewarm responses in Oregon.
 Anyways, in order to get a better handle on the plethora of Oregon Waterfalls that we were able to survey, we're grouping them into the following subregions - Columbia River Gorge

 , Northeastern Oregon

 , and Southeastern Oregon